-- Tell Us What You Think – Submission forms are available throughout the APG Community and at this link.
+- Tell Us What You Think – Submission forms are available throughout the APG Community.
 Submit your ideas, concerns and suggestions.

 - AFAP Listens and Acts – Once an issue is received, it is reviewed by local volunteers, discussed at monthly forums, and submitted for action at the APG annual AFAP Conference.

 - Together We Find A Solution – Although some issues take time or are proven unattainable, every issue is reviewed, monitored, and tracked until a resolution is found.
 Most issues can be handled locally and are sent to the appropriate directorate for resolution.
 Issues beyond the scope of FORSCOM may be forwarded on to the Headquarters, Department of the Army (HQDA) AFAP Conference.

 The Army Family Action Plan (AFAP) is your platform to voice quality-of-life issues, feedback, ideas, and suggestions.
 It’s the best way to let Army leadership know about what works, what doesn’t, and how you think problems can be resolved.
 We give Active and Reserve Component Soldiers, Army Civilians, Retirees, Survivors, and Family members a primary tool to help identify issues and concerns and shape your standards of living.

 You can submit issues at your garrison’s Army Community Service office or to a unit Family Programs liaison.
 Army OneSource also facilitates AFAP issues online and makes sure your concerns get the attention they deserve.
 The information you submit gives Army leadership insight and helps foster a satisfied, informed, and resilient Army Community.

 AFAP makes a meaningful difference.
 Since AFAP was created in 1983, over 698 issues have been submitted, resulting in 128 legislative changes, 186 Department of Defense or Army policy changes, and 210 improved programs or services.